rollvolet/document-generation-service/README.md

 ### POST /documents/offer
 Generates an offer (PDF file) for a given offer with a set of offerlines.
 The request body must contain the visitor initials and an offer.
 The offer must include the related offerlines with VAT rate, customer, contact, building, request and customer/contact telephones.

+### POST /documents/order
+Generates an order (PDF file) for a given order with a set of ordered offerlines.
+The request body must contain the visitor initials and an order.
+The order must include the offer together with its related request, ordered offerlines and VAT rates, customer, contact, building and customer/contact telephones.

+### POST /documents/delivery-note
+Generates a delivery note (PDF file) for a given order with a set of offerlines.
+The request body must contain the visitor initials and an order.
+The order must include the offer together with its related request and ordered offerlines, customer, contact, building and customer/contact telephones.

 ### POST /documents/invoice
 Generates an invoice or credit note (PDF file) for a given invoice with a set of ordered offerlines.